nmrastogi/producer_consumer/README.md

 The consumer will:
 - Wait for Kafka to be ready
-- Ensure the "jobs" topic exists
+- Delete and recreate the "jobs" topic (to start fresh and reset offsets)
 - Wait 5 seconds for Kafka to fully initialize
-- Start 2 consumer goroutines in a consumer group
+- Start 2 consumer goroutines in the "worker-group" consumer group
+- Kafka assigns partitions to consumers (with 3 partitions and 2 consumers, load is shared)
 - Process messages with retry logic and exponential backoff
 - Display consumed messages with partition and offset information
+- Both consumers will process messages from different partitions

 **Leave this terminal running** - the consumer will wait for messages.